amerkurev/django-docker-template/README.md

 docker run -it --rm -p 8000:8000 -v sqlite:/sqlite -v $(pwd)/website:/usr/src/website django-docker-template:master python manage.py runserver 0.0.0.0:8000
 ```

-Now you can go to http://127.0.0.1:8000/admin/ in your browser.
-Go to the Django admin panel and try updating the server code "on the fly."
+Now you can go to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) in your browser.
+Go to the Django admin panel and try updating the server code "on the fly".
 Everything works just like if you were running the Django development server outside the container.

 > Note that we mount the directory with your source code inside the container, so you can work with the project in your IDE, and changes will be visible inside the container, and the Django development server will restart itself.